 Dear Collaborators,

-while 13917 was the most flare-productive region on the disk, which
+the most flare-productive region on the disk, producing nine low

-and additional low M-class flares are expected in the next 24 hours.
+of an isolated low M-class flare over the next 24 hours.

 See http://www.SolarMonitor.org for images and